Let’s put on our survey design caps, shall we?

 When you want to ask many questions in a row that have the same response options, you’re most likely going to turn to the mighty matrix question.

-This question format places similar questions in a single grid instead of presenting them one by one.
+This question format places similar questions in a single grid instead of presenting them one by one, like the following:

-This can help organize your survey conceptually, but it’s also easy to go too far with questions and response options.
+This type of question can help keep your survey short and easy to take, but it’s also easy to build one that's too long.

 So what’s the right size of a matrix question?
 How many options is too many, and how should you organize matrix questions when you have, well, a lot of questions?